viktor-ferenczi/toolbar-manager/README.md

 the need for any server side support.
 All your save files are local, nothing is stored on a server.

-### Character toolbars
+### Toolbars

-New **Save** and **Load** buttons in the bottom left corner of the **G menu**.
+The **G menu** has two new buttons to manage saved toolbars:
 - Save
 - Load
-- Merge
-- Rename
-- Delete

-_Merge is the same as load, but does not clear slots not used by the toolbar loaded._
+**Merge** is the same as **Load**, but does not clear slots not used by the toolbar loaded.

-Saved toolbars are stored in XML files: `%AppData%\Roaming\SpaceEngineers\ToolbarManager`
+Saved toolbars are stored as XML files under: `%AppData%\Roaming\SpaceEngineers\ToolbarManager`

+There are subdirectories for each toolbar type.
+Toolbars within the same type are compatible, altough they may not have the same amount of slots available.

+It is possible to save the toolbar from a cockpit and load into a remote control, for example.

 ### Planned features

-These features are in the making:

-- Support for block toolbars (cockpit, remote control, timer, sensor)
+- Showing the layout of the toolbar in the saved toolbar list
 - Restricting the load/merge operations to certain toolbar pages
+- Multiplying the available toolbar pages
 - Moving and swapping toolbar items using mouse drag&drop
 - Moving toolbar items between toolbar pages
 - Swapping toolbar pages